Application Portfolio Management: A Detailed Guide

 This includes examining usage patterns such as frequency, provisioned users, number of active users, and peak usage periods.
 Understanding these patterns helps identify critical applications that are heavily relied on and those that may be underutilized or redundant.

-Additionally, analyzing application usage provides insights into the user base of each application.
-It helps determine which departments, teams, or individuals utilize specific applications, enabling you to identify dependencies and collaboration needs.
+Moreover, analyzing application usage provides insights into who uses each application.
+This helps identify which departments, teams, or individuals rely on specific applications.
+It allows you to pinpoint dependencies and collaboration requirements more effectively.

-Identifying the costs associated with each application in your IT stack is another crucial aspect of effective application management.
-This involves conducting a detailed analysis of the costs incurred throughout the software’s lifecycle, including licensing fees, maintenance and support expenses, infrastructure requirements, and any additional costs related to its operation.
+Analyzing the costs associated with each application in your IT stack can provide valuable insights.
+This includes conducting a thorough analysis of costs incurred throughout the software’s lifecycle, including licensing fees, maintenance and support costs, infrastructure needs, and other operational costs.

 Learn more: Building A Cost-Conscious Culture To Avoid Overspending on SaaS

-You can use SaaS spend management software to identify your software spend.
+You can use SaaS spend management software to identify your software spending.
 It’ll reveal how much each department spends on each application and help you identify shadow purchases.

 After gathering accurate information on app usage and spending patterns, your SaaS stack will appear more transparent, bringing underutilized and redundant functionalities into focus.

-Organizations need to evaluate each application's performance and alignment with strategic objectives to uncover cost optimization opportunities.
+Organizations must evaluate each application's performance and alignment with strategic objectives to uncover cost optimization opportunities.
 This includes analyzing user adoption, functionality overlap, usage patterns, and business impact.

 A key avenue here is license optimization.
 This involves assessing the licensing agreements for each application to ensure that the company is getting the maximum value from those licenses.

-Organizations can significantly reduce SaaS costs by revisiting old contracts, negotiating better pricing agreements with vendors, exploring different licensing models, or leveraging volume discounts based on actual usage.
+If you have underutilized SaaS licenses, right-sizing them based on usage is essential.
+You can review old contracts, negotiate better pricing with vendors, explore different licensing models, or use volume discounts based on actual usage.

-The final phase of your application portfolio management is to create a well-defined application rationalization framework and a detailed implementation roadmap.
+The final phase of your strategic portfolio management process is to create a well-defined application rationalization framework and a detailed implementation roadmap.

 This crucial step ensures that the insights gained from data gathering and assessment are effectively translated into action, yielding the desired outcomes.